Constitution

 Responsibilities

-• The purchase and maintenance of capital equipment, including facilities.
+• The purchase and maintenance of capital equipment.

 • Expenditure and disbursement of finances.